tangshuang/tyshemo/README.md

 - Positive
 - Finity
 - Zero
-- Numeric: string which is number
+- Numeric: number string
+- String8: string max-length 8
+- String16
+- String32
+- String64
+- String128
+- Null: null
-- Null
+- Undefined: undefined
-- Undefined
+- Any
-- Any: any value in javascript

 However, these do not contains all of what we want, we want more.
 After you learn more about `Prototype`, you will be able to extend your own prototypes.